gracel01/ECE5610Lab/README.md

 :-------------------------:|
 ![](Lab2Data/buck_converter_3.bmp) |

 6. Plot iC waveform.
-What is the average of iC.
+What is the average of iC = -121.5 mA.
 Compare the iC waveform with the ripple in iL.
+Both the iC waveform and the ripple in iL are triangular.

  Plot iC |
 :-------------------------:|